platformsh/platformsh-docs/docs/src/security/pen-test.md

 ## Rate Limits

-* Please limit scans to a maximum of 20 Mb per second and 50 requests per second to prevent triggering denial of service bans.
+* Please limit scans to a maximum of 20 Mb per second, 50 requests per second and 10 new TCP connections per second to prevent triggering denial of service bans.

 ## Troubleshooting